Last updated: 24 May 2018

 Our website offer can also be used without cookies.
 You can change your browser settings to disable cookies, restrict them to certain websites or set your browser to alert you whenever a cookie is sent.
 Please note, however, that applying such settings may affect the way in which the website is displayed or limit user guidance.

-Our enterprise takes all of the necessary technical and organisations security measures to ensure your personal data is protected from loss or misuse.
+Our organisation takes all of the necessary technical and organisations security measures to ensure your personal data is protected from loss or misuse.
 Accordingly, your data shall be stored in a secure operational environment that is not open to the public.
 In certain cases, your personal data is encrypted by Secure Socket Layer technology (SSL) during transmission.
-This means that an approved encryption procedure is used for communication between your computer and our enterprise’s servers if your browser supports SSL.
+This means that an approved encryption procedure is used for communication between your computer and our organisation’s servers if your browser supports SSL.

 Or: SSL and TLS encryption